Yelabay/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 12.
 What’s new: Create a script that displays the 10 newest files in the current directory.

 Task 13.
 Being unique is better than being perfect: Create a script that takes a list of words as input and prints only words that appear exactly once.

+Task 14.
+It must be in that file: Display lines containing the pattern “root” from the file /etc/passwd.

+Task 15.
+Count that word: Display the number of lines that contain the pattern “bin” in the file /etc/passwd.

+Task 16.
+What's next?: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+Task 17.
+I hate bins: Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+Task 18.
+Letters only please: Display all lines of the file /etc/ssh/sshd_config starting with a letter.

+Task 19: A to Z: Replace all characters A and c from input to Z and e respectively.

+Task 20.
+Without C, you would live in hiago: Create a script that removes all letters c and C from input.

+Task 21. esreveR: Write a script that reverse its input.